victorma17/FaucetLocalEthMiniApp/readme.md

 // Set password: 1234 (if you prefer another, remember change it also in Back module)

-This could take some minutes, refresh cache in metamask and you will see the balance of your miner account, or try to make some fake transaction to force Metamask to fetch the balance.
+This could take some minutes, refresh cache in metamask or the entire explorer and you will see the balance of your miner account, or try to make some fake transaction to force Metamask to fetch the balance.
 ```